-O Patient from London is in "long-term remission" for HIV infection - This may seem like a cure.
-But scientists are asking for caution.A London man has remained undetectable to HIVLondon man has remained undetectable to HIV for a year and a half after undergoing a bone marrow stem cell transplant to treat lymphoma; Presearchers reportsRAM this week in Conference on Retroviruses and Opportunistic Infections (CROI 2019) in Seattle.
+O Patient from London is in “long term remission” for HIV infection - This may seem like a cure.
+But scientists call for caution.A London man has remained undetectable to HIVLondon man has remained undetectable to HIV for a year and a half after undergoing a bone marrow stem cell transplant to treat lymphoma; Presearchers reportsRAM this week in Conference on Retroviruses and Opportunistic Infections (CROI 2019) in Seattle.

 Ravindra Gupta, now at the University of Cambridge, will present the case on Tuesday, but after a premature embargo, many media outlets have released the results in advance, suggesting that the case represents a second cure for HIV, similar to that of Timothy Ray.
 Brown, known as the patient of Berlin.

 Brown - The first and so far only person known to have been cured of HIV - has received two stem cell transplants to treat leukemia in 2006.
 The donor had double copies of an unusual genetic mutation known as CCR5-delta-32 (I, Claudio, have a person close to me who can not avoid the contagion) that results in the lack of co-CCR5, receptors on T cells, the gateway that most types of HIV used to infect cells.
 He underwent intensive chemotherapy and whole body radiation to kill his cancerous immune cells, allowing donor stem cells to rebuild a new HIV-resistant immune systema new immune system resistant to HIV.

 As described in the 2007 CROI, Brown discontinued antiretroviral therapy at the time of his first transplant, but his viral load did not recover.
 Researchers have extensively tested their blood, gut, brain and other tissues, finding no evidence of competent HIV replication in any part of their body.
 This week, Brown celebrated 12 years without HIV in a community healing workshop before the conference.